 Applicants can only spend grant funds on eligible grant activities as defined in the grant details in their grant agreement

 The main assessment criteria include:

-- How well the project demonstrates the potential to shift perceptions, build collaborations and be sustained overtime.
+- The project’s ability to shift perceptions, build collaborations and be sustained over time.

 - The extent to which the project establishes innovative and dynamic linkages; overcomes an identified problem; or leverages a major event to build deeper relations between Australia and India.